GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: METHODOLOGY

 Similarly, another MLP $\phi_{a}$ is used to learn the weights $u^{T,\,l}_{i,\,j}$ of the different impacts from the neighbors by Eq.~\eqref{eq:weight}.
 The weights are normalized across all the neighboring agents using the Softmax function denoted by Eq.~\eqref{eq:normalize},

-The hidden state of the ego agent $i$ then is updated using Eq.~\eqref{eq:update_hidden} after the cell state $\hat{c}^{T,\,l+1}_{i}$ is refined by the above message passing.
+The hidden state of agent $i$ then is updated using Eq.~\eqref{eq:update_hidden} after the cell state $\hat{c}^{T,\,l+1}_{i}$ is refined by the above message passing.

 where tanh stands for the hyperbolic tangent function.
-Different from SR-LSTM, we use a skip-connection to avoid the vanishing gradient problem and discard the output gate from the SR-LSTM original implementation inspired by the LSTM gate structure.
-Compared to the original GCNs~\cite{welling2017semi} that use adjacency matrix to compute normalization constant, this agent-wise attention uses learnable MLP $\phi_{r}$ and $\phi_{a}$ to aggregate relative spatial positional information between the ego and all its neighboring agents and emphasize important neighbors using the attention mechanism to guide the message passing.
+Different from SR-LSTM, we use a skip-connection to avoid the vanishing gradient problem and discard the output gate for a lightweight structure.
+Compared to the original GCNs \cite{welling2017semi} that use an adjacency matrix to compute the normalization constant, our agent-wise attention uses learnable MLP $\phi_{r}$ and $\phi_{a}$ to aggregate relative spatial positional information between the ego and all its neighboring agents and emphasize important neighbors using the attention mechanism to guide the message passing.
+Moreover, as the interactions among agents are automatically learned by using the above message passing and the agent-wise attention mechanism, there is no further need to translate the neighboring agent's feature encodings to the ego agent's local coordination.
+This significantly reduces the processing time.

+\paragraph{\textbf{Laplacian Decoder}} We introduce a Laplacian MDN decoder to generate future multimodal trajectories, accounting for each agent's stochastic behavior.
+The decoder takes as input the spatial-temporal dynamic context from the temporal encoder and the GCN module of the global interaction modeling.
+Its outputs are a set of different modes of the predicted trajectory distribution.
+Concretely, the predicted set of potential trajectories is $\{\{\pi, \mu, b\}_{k=1}, ..., \{\pi, \mu, b\}_{k=K}\}$ with a total of $K$ modes.
+For mode $k$, $\pi$ stands for the estimated likelihood of this mode among all the potential modes and $\sum^{K}_{k=1}{\pi}_{k}=1$.
+In the Laplace distribution of the predicted mode, $\{\mu, b\} \in \mathbb{R}^{t_f\times 2}$, the location $\mu$ and scale $b$ parameters represent the mean positions and standard deviations of the predicted trajectory, respectively.
+To simply the generation of each trajectory, in this paper, we use the sequence of the mean positions $\mu$ as the predicted trajectory.